For Exclusive Offers & Latest Info: Enter your email!

 The red huts and racks of drying cod are ubiquitous in this region

 This is a typical itinerary for a sailing adventure in the Lofotens, starting in Bodø and heading north to Tromso.
-The route does run in both directions, so please just reverse it if you are on the Tromso to Bodo leg!
+Some itineraries start and end in Bodo.
 Do remember, these are sample itineraries only and the weather at the time (& crew desires) will dictate exactly what we see, where we stop and for how long.
 Let the adventure begin!

 Today is all about getting up to speed with the boat.
 Whether you are a complete novice or a more experienced sailor, everyone benefits from detailed introductions, safety briefings and training sessions.
 You will have two highly experienced instructors to guide you through every aspect that you need to know to have a great sailing holiday.
 By lunchtime we should be casting off the lines, hoisting the sails and working through all the key sailing manoeuvres such as tacking and gybing, reefing and knot tying!